 Faith in Maintenance ~ Helping volunteers look after their historic places of worship better.

-Faith in Maintenance has been a 5-year project helping volunteers who care for historic places of worship by providing free training days to enable them to understand how their building works and how to solve problems caused by leaky gutters and blocked drains.
+Faith in Maintenance was a 5-year project aimed at helping volunteers who care for historic places of worship by providing free training days to enable them to understand how their building works and how to solve problems caused by leaky gutters and blocked drains.

-Funded by the Heritage Lottery Fund and English Heritage and run by the SPAB, Faith in Maintenance has run 150 courses since 2007 throughout England and Wales for Anglican, Methodist, URC, Roman Catholic and Jewish groups.
+Funded by the Heritage Lottery Fund and English Heritage and run by the SPAB, Faith in Maintenance delivered 150 courses between 2007 and 2012 throughout England and Wales for Anglican, Methodist, URC, Roman Catholic and Jewish groups.

-Everyone who attended a Faith in Maintenance day received a copy of our ‘Good Maintenance Guide’ and a maintenance calendar and we now have 590 subscribers who regularly receive our email bulletin.
+Everyone who attended a Faith in Maintenance day received a copy of our ‘Good Maintenance Guide’ and a maintenance calendar and we also produced a monthly email bulletin.

-Now that the Faith in Maintenance project is coming to an end a new maintenance project is planned.
-You can read more about the Maintenance Co-operative Movement on our website.
+The successor to the Faith in Maintenance project is our new Maintenance Co-operatives project.
+You can read more about the Maintenance Co-operative project on the new project website.